oblinger/HookAnchorApp/MY/PLAN/Hack.md

 - scan three level hiearchy with direct content or links to next level down
 - map key value pairs into a table row
 - build URL links to local files

-Format:
+- Format Idea:
 	- leading space indicates positional arguments (can be wiki-link, markdown-link, key: value-pair, trimmed string with spaces)

-%% here is a comment %%

-> [!Yo]
-> more stuff here
-> and more

-and some more
+## LATER
+- [ ] PKM: Use ^a ^e to select whole line to move?